Review of 'The Man in the High Castle' on 'Storygraph'

 Idioma English

-Publicado el 31 de Enero de 1974 por Berkley.
+Publicado el 31 de enero de 1974 por Berkley.

 The Man in the High Castle is an alternate history novel by American writer Philip K. Dick.
 Published and set in 1962, the novel takes place fifteen years after a different end to World War II, and depicts intrigues between the victorious Axis Powers—primarily, Imperial Japan and Nazi Germany—as they rule over the Southern and Western United States.
 The Man in the High Castle won the Hugo Award for Best Novel in 1963.
 Reported inspirations include Ward Moore's alternate Civil War history, Bring the Jubilee (1953), classic World War II histories and the I Ching (referred to in the novel).
 There is a "novel within the novel", an alternate history within the alternate history where the Allies defeat the Axis (though in a manner distinct from the real-life events of the war).
 In 2015, the book was adapted as a multi-season TV series, with Dick's daughter, Isa Dick Hackett, as …